-Update Sept 2015: I’m updating this review to reflect my experiences since I originally wrote this in January.
+Update in Sept: I’m updating this LELO Mona 2 review to reflect my experiences since I originally wrote this in January.

 It’s hard not to love looking at the Mona 2.
 LELO’s products are beautiful, and the Mona 2 is no exception.
 The Mona 2 comes in that soft, silky, matte silicone finish that LELO does so well.
 The silicone tapers into an ABS plastic handle, with sticky raised buttons for those slippery situations.

-It’s also waterproof and rechargeable.
+The LELO Mona 2 is also waterproof and rechargeable.
 I was impressed by that, once charged, the Mona 2 can lie around on standby for 90 days without losing its charge.
 This is pretty rare for sex toys.
-It’s battery life is also solid.
-It boasts a 2 hour play time length, and I’m secure in that.
+Its battery life is also solid.
+It boasts a 2 hour playtime length, and I’m secure in that.
 Some of my other toys boast the same thing, but only actually perform half that.
 But the Mona 2 stays true to its word: I’m confident in its ability to last as long as it’s promised me.

 But my body didn’t love it right away.
 My first attempt with the Mona 2 ended with me getting grumpy and frustrated and switching to another toy.
 I told myself that my body was just being weird that night, that it was going to be amazing the next night, and that it would be great.